OpenMoonRay/openmoonray-docs/docs/moonray/maps/DirectionalMap.md

   - parallel = 1

-  determines which directions are given color A and which are given color B. Switching this effectively swaps the colors
+  <p>determines which directions are given color A and which are given color B. Switching this effectively swaps the colors<\p>

   <h3>prime_direction</h3>